iamcal/js-emoji/README.md

 The library is designed to be used with the following flow:

-1. User enters text on an iPhone/iPod, Mac running OSX Lion (or later) or Android phone
+1. User enters text on a modern device, containing native emoji
-2. Within that text, user enters some emoji
-3. Data is stored by application, optionally translated to `:colon:` style
+2. Data is stored by application, optionally translated to `:colon:` style
-4. When data is viewed by users on iPhone, Lion Mac or Android phone, emoji appear normally
+3. When data is viewed by users on iPhone, Mac or Android phone, emoji appear natively
-5. When data is viewed on PC, older Mac or Linux, emoji are replaced with inline `<span>` elements with background images or simple images.
+4. When data is viewed on older devices, emoji are replaced with inline `<span>` elements with background images or simple images.

-While the JS library can replace unified emoji codes (as used by iOS6), it's **much** slower than replacing colon sequences.
+While the JS library can replace native emoji codepoints, it's significantly slower than replacing colon sequences.
 By translating to and storing colon sequences on the backend, you are able to:

-* Support Android phones (Google emoji codepoints)
+* Support older Android phones (Google emoji codepoints)
 * Support older iPhones (Softbank emoji codepoints)
-* Allow PC users to enter `:smile:` and have it appear as an emoji everywhere
+* Allow users to enter `:smile:` and have it appear as an emoji everywhere

 ## Using MySQL for storage

+**You don't need to worry about this if you translate to colon syntax before storage.**

 Some special care may be needed to store emoji in your database.
 While some characters (e.g. Cloud, U+2601) are within the Basic Multilingual Plane (BMP), others (e.g. Close Umbrella, U+1F302) are not.
 As such,